AMWA-TV/info-005/docs/Controller Guide.md

 ### IS-05 Device Connection Management
 > *Controllers use the **IS-05 Connection API** to make connections between Senders and Receivers.*

+Nodes on a media network may contain one or more Devices, each of which may include any number of Senders and Receivers.
+The IS-05 specification describes the mechanism for making connections between Senders and Receivers.

+The **IS-05 Connection API** is exposed by NMOS Devices.
+Controllers discover the URL of the Connection API through the list of `controls` for the Device.
+This is part of the information that will have been registered to the IS-04 Registry by the Device's parent Node.
+It is available to the Controller by querying the Registry using the IS-04 Query API and examining the information returned about the Device in question.

+Controllers make connections between Senders and Receivers by making calls to the Connection APIs of their parent Devices.
+A Controller first calls the Connection API for the Sender to update its transport parameters as required and then obtain its transport file.
+It then calls the Connection API for the Receiver to provide it with the transport file and complete the connection.

+The IS-05 specification describes the requirements for Controllers in the document entitled [Controllers](https://github.com/jonathan-r-thorpe/is-05/blob/jonathan-r-thorpe-nmos-controller/docs/Controllers.md) (link to be updated after IS-04 PR accepted).

 ### IS-07 Event and Tally
 > *Controllers are able to identify **IS-07** Senders and Receivers in the **IS-04** Registry and make connections between them using **IS-05**.*